 5-minute Spring Cleaning Chores for the Bedroom

-Depending on the size of your room and the number of items in it, some chores on the list may take longer than 5 minutes.
-Again, customize the challenge or task to suit your preference, household needs, and schedule.
+Depending on the size of your bedroom and the number of items in it, some chores on the list may take longer than 5 minutes.

 Declutter the area before you begin spring cleaning chores in the bedroom.
-Don’t worry about the interior of anything (i.e., drawers or cabinets).
-Just focus on the actual room.
+Don’t worry about the interior of cabinets, drawers, etc. Focus on the actual room.

 - A hamper for laundry, if necessary